Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

 Configure Servo PWM
 -------------------

-Typically you control a RC servo by an PWM signal with a period of 20ms and an ontime of 1ms - 2ms depending on the position you want to achieve.
-Some servos seems not to work with this properly.
-Therefore you are able to fully configure the PWM.
+Typically you control a RC servo by a PWM signal with a period of 20ms and an on-time of 1ms - 2ms depending on the position you want to achieve.
+However, some servos do not work properly with these standard settings.
+Therefore we provide a fully configurable PWM.

-Maybe you have to adapt the period of the PWM signal.
-We have tested several servos and a period of 20ms seems not to work on all devices, therefore we use 19.5ms as default which should work on all devices.
+The default value for the period is 19.5ms.
+This period worked on all servos we could get our fingers on (20ms did not work with some of the cheaper chinese servos).
+If the datasheet of your servo does specify a preferred period, use it.
+But it is likely that you don't have to change this value.

-More interesting may be the minimum and maximum pulse width.
-Some servos can rotate further when decreasing/increasing the minimum/maximum pulse width.
+More interesting is the minimum and maximum pulse width.
+The default pulse width is 1ms - 2ms.
+Most servos can however rotate further when minimum/maximum pulse width is decreased/increased.
+If your servo comes with a datasheet we recommend to use the values described in there.
+If you don't have a datasheet you can try to incrementally extend the pulse width until the servo starts to rattle.
+Use the biggest pulse width that does not produce rattling.

 .. warning::

-   A wrong PWM configuration can damage your servo.
+   A wrong PWM configuration for an extended period of time can damage your servo.

-Servo Powersupply
+Servo Power Supply
 -----------------

-This device is equipped with an internal power-supply.
+The Servo Brick is equipped with an internal power-supply.
-It offers the possibilty to adjust the output voltages for the connected servos.
+It offers the possibility to adjust the output voltages for the connected servos.
-The internal powersupply can be powered through the onboard power-connector (black connector) or through a :ref:`Power-Supply Board <product_overview_powersupplies>` in a stack.
+The internal power supply can be powered through the onboard power-connector (black connector) or through a
+:ref:`Power Supply Board <product_overview_powersupplies>` in a stack.
-The Brick switches autonomously to the onboard power-connector when there is a voltage measured.
-Since we use a step-down switcher for the internal power-supply please consider that the input voltage of the Brick has to be 1V higher than the configured output voltage to assure stable operation.
+The Servo Brick switches autonomously to the onboard power-connector when there is a voltage measured.
+Since we use a step-down switcher for the internal power supply please consider that the input voltage of the Brick has to be 1V higher than the configured output voltage to assure stable operation.

 .. warning::